Mave9055/from-the-storm-to-the-fire/chapters.md

 <div class="toc-section fade-in-delay-2" style="background: linear-gradient(135deg, rgba(243,156,18,0.05) 0%, rgba(211,84,0,0.05) 100%); padding: 2rem; border-radius: 16px; margin-bottom: 3rem;">

-## Act III: Meaning and Debt
+## Act III: The Present Cost — Understanding the Map and Facing the Debt

-**Understanding the map and facing its immediate cost: wrong diagnoses, the Glass Box Blueprint, emotional flashbacks, survival roles, and the life lost to the fire.**
+**Living with Complex PTSD now: recognizing wrong diagnoses, the invisible barriers, when yesterday burns today, the roles we couldn't escape, and grieving the life lost to the fire.**

 <div class="chapter-grid">
   <div class="chapter-card">